gnois/luaty/README.md

 Development
 ---

-Luaty is written in itself and compiled to Lua.
+Luaty is written in itself and transpiled to Lua.
 To modify and overwrite Luaty itself, use
 ```
 luaty -f lt.lt .
 ```